chebbin/flask_6_api_management/README.md

 However, was unable to do that as I got an error message related to line 1 of code "from flask import escape."
 Was unable to find any answer online that would fix this problem.
 Therefore was unable to obtain url and proceed with assignment.
 See screen shot below.
 ![Screen Shot 2023-11-19 at 11 32 24](https://github.com/chebbin/flask_6_api_management/assets/141374142/2f4a0770-e3d1-4894-b830-1f004356a1c6)

+# Regarding Part 3 of the assignment
+Since I did not really have a good handle on this assignment, I chose not to spend the many hours needed to figure this out, and went on with another assigment.